The Graduate School

 Our researchers win competitive awards from funders including the Arts and Humanities Research Council, the Economic and Social Research Council, the Wellcome Trust and the Carnegie Trust.
 Many of our graduates have become successful academics, artists, policy-makers and entrepreneurs.

 The Graduate School also has a well-equipped physical space, which further facilitates our strong emphasis on interdisciplinary working.
-It contains approximately 100 work spaces (around 60 spaces contain a desktop computer); six bookable quiet rooms; a laptop loan pool and a kitchen.
 We're also a virtual community: follow our activities on Facebook and Twitter.

 We are members of the Scottish Graduate School for Arts and Humanities and the Scottish Graduate School of Social Science.
 All registered PhD students are members of one or both of these Schools (depending on your subject discipline), which provide training, event and funding opportunities.
 They also encompass the AHRC Doctoral Training Partnership (SGSAH) and the ESRC Doctoral Training Partnership (SGSSS), which offer fully-funded studentships.
-The university-wide lead for AHRC PGR/SGSAH is Dr Sarah Edwards; the university-wide lead for ESRC PGR/SGSSS is Professor Ian Rivers.
+The university-wide lead for AHRC PGR/SGSAH and ESRC PGR/SGSSS is Dr Mark Ellis, Head of the Graduate School.

 Training in research & skills